pmcharrison/psynet-mirror/docs/experimenter/deployment.rst

 ++++++++++++++++++++++++++++++++++++++++

 Here, we use ``cap-experiments.ae.mpg.de`` as the server where experiments will be deployed.
-Make sure you are either in the institute network or connected via VPN.

 Add ``cap-experiments.ae.mpg.de`` to the list of remote servers known to `docker-ssh`

 .. code-block:: bash

     dallinger docker-ssh servers add --user cap --host cap-experiments.ae.mpg.de

-If you get the error `paramiko.ssh_exception.AuthenticationException: Authentication failed.` make sure you are really in the institute network.

 To verify it has been added, execute